fd-col/fd-col.github.io/_posts/2023-03-01-Unity-emergency-drills.md

 and directly start the simulation as host, server or client.
 You simply need to add a canvas with three buttons referred to the three functions inside the script "StartNetwork".

 **Note**: it is possible to test your multiplayer game by adding an external library from github [ParrelSync library](https://github.com/VeriorPies/ParrelSync).

+# Last Chapter
+For privacy reasons, the final doc and the project itself cannot be shared.